 We got together.
 She had some excellent physical proportions, and an air of quiet mystery.

 We went out for a bit.
 Sparks flew.
 Sparks were flying.
 Sparks every which way.
 You know.
 The whole routine.
 Sparks!

 Our relationship went (seemingly) well for a couple of months.

 Then she dumped me.

 Well, I’m pretty sure (though not 100% certain) that Esther wasn’t a bitch… but I guess you could say she ruined me.
-I was a wreck, for an embarrassingly long time.
+After she dumped me, I was a wreck, for an embarrassingly long time.